safe-lanes/sail-ui-kit/npm-package/README.md

-# @sail/foundation
+# sail-ui-kit

 Maritime UI Components and Shared Foundation for SAIL Phase 2 TMSA Modules

 ## Overview

-`@sail/foundation` is a comprehensive NPM package that provides all the necessary components, services, and utilities for building TMSA (Tanker Management Self Assessment) modules in the SAIL Phase 2 maritime ERP system.
+`sail-ui-kit` is a comprehensive NPM package that provides all the necessary components, services, and utilities for building TMSA (Tanker Management Self Assessment) modules in the SAIL Phase 2 maritime ERP system.
 It serves as the shared foundation across all microfrontend applications.

 ## Features